mkexc/vhdl-pell/README.md

-# vhdl_pell
+# vhdl-pell
-A VHDL implementation of a Pell's number calculator, both as an HLSM and as a FSMD.
+A VHDL implementation of Pell's numbers calculator, both as an HLSM and as a FSMD.